dotnet/docs-maui/docs/android/internals/java-interop.md

 }
 ```

-The above code is generated in the `Android.App.Activity` class when .NET Android is built.
+The above code is generated in the `Android.App.Activity` class when .NET for Android is built.
 What happens with this code depends on the registration approach.

 ## Dynamic registration

-This registration approach is used by .NET Android when an app is built in the Debug configuration, or when [marshal methods](#marshal-methods) is turned off.
+This registration approach is used by .NET for Android when an app is built in the Debug configuration, or when [marshal methods](#marshal-methods) is turned off.

 With dynamic registration, the following Java code is generated for the C# example shown in [Java callable wrappers](#java-callable-wrappers) (with some generated methods omitted for clarity):